Aldosee/SQL-Covid-2024/README.md

 ```
 ### The result:
 The highest number of positive cases reported was on January 14, 2022, with 41,139 cases.
-Daily cases peaked around that date, followed by a general decrease in different days.
+Daily cases peaked around that date, followed by a general decrease on different days.
 Possible reasons for the surge;

 - Increased transmission due to holiday gatherings during the Christmas and New Year season.